Afsoon/oxc-zed/CONTRIBUTING.md

     ```bash
    cargo binstall just -y
     ```
-4. Run `just pr` to verify that the project builds and runs correctly.
+4. Run `just ready` to verify that the project builds and runs correctly.
 Run this command before creating a PR to ensure that CI will pass.